-No person shall, without the prior written authority of the Council in respect of the Floodways or spillways:
+No person shall, without the prior written authority of the Council, in respect of the floodways or spillways:

-- a.
-Plant any tree or construct any dwelling or structure, or deposit any material in the Floodway or spillway that is likely, in the opinion of the Council, to obstruct the free flow of water. - b.
-Remove any plant cover from the ground within 20 metres of any spillway structure.

-Explanation: For the avoidance of doubt, plant cover for Part III means any type of grass or low lying ground cover.
-This type of planting ensures ground protection of the floodway/spillway area without inhibiting the free flow of water in a flooding situation.

-c.
-Carry out any earthworks or ploughing within 20 metres of any spillway structure.
+- (a) Plant any tree, or construct any dwelling or structure, or deposit any material, in the floodway or spillway that is likely to obstruct the free flow of water. - (b) Remove any plant cover from the ground within 20 metres of any spillway structure. - Explanation: For the avoidance of doubt, plant cover for Part III means any type of grass or low-lying ground cover.
+This type of planting ensures ground protection of the floodway/spillway area, without inhibiting the free flow of water in a flooding situation. - (c) Carry out any earthworks or ploughing within 20 metres of any spillway structure.